NF1198/fend-map-project/README.md

 2. `src` contains the development branch (`git push origin master`)
 3. `dist` contains the gh-pages branch (`git subtree push --prefix dist origin gh-pages`)

+### npm & grunt

+This project uses Grunt to build an optimized distribution.

+In the project root directory, execute `npm install` to install dependencies

+`grunt clean` will clear the contents of the `dist` folder `grunt` will rebuild the distribution

 ## Testing the site locally

 * Open a terminal window to the `src` or `dist` folder and execute: